dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Improved consistency:** Authentication is performed consistently and uniform across services at a single entry point, reducing fragmentation, configuration drift, and improving auditability.
 * **Simplified service logic:** Internal services are relieved from implementing authentication logic, focusing only on authorization and business functionality.
 * **Faster service onboarding:** New services can rely on existing infrastructure for authentication, requiring minimal additional setup.
-* **Protocol-agnostic identity propagation:** Verified identity information can be propagated to internal services using trusted, implementation-independent formats (e.g., via a newly issued JWT, injected headers carrying identity information in plain form or protected using standards like HTTP Message Signatures), avoiding the need to handle raw external authentication data.
+* **[Protocol-agnostic identity propagation](#protocol-agnostic-identity-propagation):** Verified identity information can be propagated to internal services using trusted, implementation-independent formats (e.g., via a newly issued [JWT](https://www.rfc-editor.org/rfc/rfc7519), injected headers carrying identity information in protected form using standards like [HTTP Message Signatures](https://www.rfc-editor.org/rfc/rfc9421.html)), or signed proprietary structures, avoiding the need to handle raw external authentication data.

 #### Cons